Blue (Tiësto song): Background and release

 Tiësto declared about the song : "I wanted to end the year with a track that is a different vibe for me – the exploration of different sounds and styles is what keeps things fresh and energizing for me as an artist.
 2019 has been a year of experimentation with different artists and across various sounds, styles, and genres, which I plan to continue into 2020.
 ‘Blue’ is the perfect way to cap off an incredible decade, and I'm really excited to share a new song that I really love, ahead of the holidays."

-Reviews
+Reception

 Ryan Ford from the webmedia We Rave You found that Tiësto "has demonstrated how versatile he can be when it comes to genre experimentation and production, crafting a delightful, mellifluous platform upon which Appleton’s vocal talents shine through too."
 Katie Stone from the webmedia EDM.com noticed that "The single evokes Avicii-esque elements, incorporating a slight country beat alongside the melancholic lyrics.
 It's a refreshing drop from the legendary artist."